 Many of these classes include an eclectic collection of serious Yogis and newbies.
 This mix of people can be refreshing since my beloved hard core Yogis can get a little intense!
 “Non-Yogis” help remind us super serious practitioners to relax.
 And enjoy.

 The gym environment can leave a little to be desired.
 It tends to not be as quiet or as “zen” as you’d hope.
 There is little natural light and incense will not be burning in the background.
-Weights clinking and bros grunting will be background noise to the Sanskrit music playing.
+Weights clinking and bros grunting, will be background noise.
 The classes are often tailored to a more gym environment, ie less hippy!

 Also, classes at gyms oftentimes don’t have foundational Yoga practices such as meditation, pranayama, or 20 minute Savasanas.